Last updated on Sep 28th, 2022 at 02:08 pm

 How does it work?

 RankBrain is part of Google’s search algorithm, this means its job is to determine the best results and pages to show when a query or phrase is typed into Google.
-To do this, it selects ranking signals to prioritize to match the best results for the words and keywords of a query typed into Google.
+To do this, it selects ranking signals to prioritize to match the best results for the words and keywords of a searched query.
 These signals are things such as content freshness, keyword matching, domain authority, engagement, and related topics.

 How Does it Affect SEO?